What are globulins?

 In this article, we cover:

-- What are globulins?
+What are serum globulins?

 Globulins are a group of proteins in the blood made by the liver and the immune system.